GlobalStewardship2026/global-stewardship-charter-2026-public-review/README.md

 How do we build a future that reduces suffering — for all conscious beings — rather than amplifying it?

-That question has six working answers in this repository.
+That question has seven working answers in this repository.
 Each document is one lens.
 Together they form a complete framework — from the most urgent near-term crisis (nuclear escalation via AI) to the deepest long-horizon principle (love as the field's default state).
 You can enter the framework from any document.
 Each one points to the others.

 Core Documents